buyayub/monalect/README.md

 + [ ] move gql queries into a shared file
 + [ ] change plural names (ex. lessons) to 'all' (ex. allLesson) and keep everything singular so I stop making typos and confusing myself
 + [ ] switch to object parameters, so arguments can be order agnostic
++ [ ] I'm going to make goal generation use a seperate query, but in the future mix it in with the other initialization queries.
+In fact, mix all initialization queries into a single one and handle it that way.

 ### Polishing